The Restructuring Review: Greece

 Extrajudicial debt settlement (pre-bankruptcy proceeding)

-The Bankruptcy Code reforms and updates the out-of-court procedure, which was initially regulated by Law 4469/2017.
-Either the debtor (both natural and legal persons) or the creditors may file a petition for an extra-judicial debt settlement.
-The debtor is able to file the application provided that his total debts to the state, social security institutions and banks (default of payment for at least 90 days) or claims from an amount to €10,000 at least or that 90 per cent of his total liabilities are not owed to a one single financing institution.
-If this person or entity has applied for or has begun a pre- or post-bankruptcy procedure, a special administration or a liquidation, or they have been irrevocably convicted for tax evasion, money laundering, extortion, forgery, bribery, smuggling, fraud or fraud of creditors then they are not subject to the extrajudicial debt settlement.
-Moreover, the debtor who has performing debts has to invoke facts, which indicate the deterioration of his financial situation by at least 20%.
-Providers of investment services, undertakings for collective investment in transferable securities, alternative investment funds and their managers, credit and financial institutions and insurance or reinsurance undertakings are excluded from this extrajudicial mechanism.
-Debtors, who have applied to be subjected to Law 4469/2017 cannot apply for this procedure, unless they have waived their previous application with the former law on time.
+The Bankruptcy Law reforms and updates the out-of-court procedure, which was initially regulated by Law 4469/2017.
+Either the debtor or the creditors may file a petition for an extrajudicial debt settlement.
+The debtor is able to file the application provided that their total debts to the state, social security institutions and banks (default of payment for at least 90 days) or claims from an amount to €10,000 at least or that 90 per cent of their total liabilities are not owed to a one single financing institution.
+If this natural or legal person has applied for or has begun a pre- or post-bankruptcy procedure, a special administration or a liquidation, or they have been irrevocably convicted for tax evasion, money laundering, extortion, forgery, bribery, smuggling, fraud or fraud of creditors, then they are not subject to the extrajudicial debt settlement.
+Moreover, the debtor who has performing debts has to invoke facts that indicate the deterioration of their financial situation by at least 20 per cent.
+Providers of investment services, undertakings for collective investment in transferable securities, alternative investment funds and their managers, credit and financial institutions, and insurance or reinsurance undertakings are excluded from this extrajudicial mechanism.
+Debtors who have applied to be subjected to Law 4469/2017 cannot apply for this procedure unless they have waived their previous application with the former law on time.